hugoalh-studio/is-primitive-es/README.md

 > **ℹ️ Note**
 >
-> Although it is recommended to import the entire module with the main path `mod.ts`, it is also able to import part of the module with sub path if available, but do not import if:
+> - Although it is recommended to import the entire module with the main path `mod.ts`, it is also able to import part of the module with sub path if available, but do not import if:
 >
 >   - it's file path has an underscore prefix (e.g.: `_foo.ts`, `_util/bar.ts`), or
 >   - it is a benchmark or test file (e.g.: `foo.bench.ts`, `foo.test.ts`), or
 >   - it's symbol has an underscore prefix (e.g.: `export function _baz() {}`).
 >
 >   These elements are not considered part of the public API, thus no stability is guaranteed for them.

-> **ℹ️ Note**
->
-> Although there have 3rd party services which provide enhanced, equal, or similar methods/ways to remote import the module, beware these services maybe inject unrelated elements and thus affect the security.
+> - Although there have 3rd party services which provide enhanced, equal, or similar methods/ways to remote import the module, beware these services maybe inject unrelated elements and thus affect the security.

 ### 🛡️ Permissions